(Go to Press Kit for downloadable biographies of various lengths, and promotional photos)

 Recordings of Ryan’s music have garnered four JUNO nominations and five more from the Western Canadian Music Awards.
-His discography includes the portrait CDs Fugitive Colours (Vancouver Symphony/Gryphon Trio) and the chamber collections Quantum Mechanics and My Soul Upon My Lips, and Canadian Art Song Project’s Found Frozen: Songs of Jeffrey Ryan, along with many individual works recorded by musica intima, the Canadian Chamber Choir, clarinetist Cris Inguanti, pianists Rachel Kiyo Iwaasa and Yoko Hirota, the Thunder Bay Symphony, the Hannaford Street Silver Band, the Penderecki String Quartet, and more.
+His discography includes the portrait CDs Fugitive Colours (Vancouver Symphony/Gryphon Trio) and the chamber collections Quantum Mechanics and My Soul Upon My Lips, and Canadian Art Song Project’s Found Frozen: Songs of Jeffrey Ryan, along with many individual works recorded by musica intima, the Canadian Chamber Choir, clarinetist Cris Inguanti, pianists Rachel Kiyo Iwaasa, Thunder Bay Symphony, Hannaford Street Silver Band, Penderecki String Quartet, and more.

 Awards and Recognition